-In order to identify the industry standard the Participants and Industry Members reviewed their own internal technology around Network Time Protocol ("NTP") and Precision Time Protocol ("PTP"),257 potentially used in conjunction with Global Positioning System ("GPS").258 In reviewing internal infrastructure, the Participants and Industry Members noted that the majority of firms had indicated that they leveraged at least NTP clock synchronization technology.
+255 In a hot-hot disaster recovery design, both the production site as well as the backup site are live, and the backup can be brought online immediately.
+256 In a hot-warm disaster recovery design, the backup site is fully equipped with the necessary hardware.
+In the majority of firms had indicated that they leveraged at least NTP clock synchronization technology.
 In addition, the FIF conducted a clock synchronization survey259 ("FIF Clock Offset Survey") of 28 firms to identify costs and challenges associated with clock synchronization tolerances of 50ms, 5ms, 1ms, and 100μs.
 The FIF Clock Offset Survey indicated that 93% of responding firms leverage NTP technology, while fewer than half of responding firms use SNTP, PTP, or GPS.
 In reviewing the standards for NTP technology, the Participants determined that this technology can accommodate a 50ms tolerance.
 In addition, the FIF Clock Offset Survey demonstrated that 60% of responding firms currently synchronize their clocks with an offset of 50ms or greater, with approximately 20% of responding firms currently using an offset of 50ms.
 Only 18% of responding firms used a clock offset of 30ms or less.
 In light of these reviews and the survey data, the Participants concluded that a clock offset of 50ms represents an aggressive, but achievable, industry standard.

-In addition to determining current industry clock offset standards used in the industry, the FIF Clock Offset Survey indicated that the costs to survey respondents were as follows:260 can be brought online immediately.
 256 In a hot-warm disaster recovery design, the backup site is fully equipped with the necessary hardware.
 In the event of a disaster, the software and data would need to be loaded into the backup site for it to become operational.
 257 NTP and PTP are protocols used to synchronize clocks across a computer network.